Extracting Interpretable Models from Tree Ensembles: Computational and Statistical Perspectives: Proposed Estimator

 {\textbf{Feature-Weighting:}} In the feature-weighting scheme, we set $a_i^t$ equal to the number of distinct features that appear in $\mathcal{P}_i^t$ for all \( i \in \mathcal{N}_t, \ t \in \mathcal{T} \), i.e., the number of distinct features that appear in the ancestor nodes of node $i$ in tree $t$.
 This is the number of feature interactions required to reach node $i$ from the root node.
 As a result, constraint (\ref{tree_based_problem1.prob}b) better controls the feature interaction depth and overall feature sparsity of the extracted model.

 {\textbf{Comparison of Attribute Weighting Schemes:}} In Figure~\ref{node_attributes.fig}, we compare the effects of rule-weighting, depth-weighting, and feature-weighting on the models extracted by our estimator.
 We prune the same boosted ensemble from above, of 500 depth 5 trees fit on the \textsc{Wind} dataset \citep{haslett1989space}, and compute regularization paths under each of the three weighting schemes.
 Panel A of Figure~\ref{node_attributes.fig} displays these paths, where the horizontal axis denotes model size (in number of rules) and the vertical axis shows the out-of-sample $R^2$.
 While all three schemes yield similar predictive performances, the extracted models exhibit markedly different structural properties.
 In panel B, we compare the distribution of rule-depths between the models extracted by depth-weighting and rule-weighting, across the entire regularization path.
 From this plot, it is apparent that depth-weighting extracts shallower rules.
 In panel C, we compare the total number of features used in the models extracted by feature-weighting and rule-weighting.
 From this plot, we see that feature-weighting promotes greater feature sparsity across the regularization path.
+We further examine the effects of different attribute-weighting schemes in \S\ref{attribute_weights.appx} of the appendix.